Travel to China

 Transfer to Xi'an

-On day 7 you will transfer from Beijing to Xi’an on a high-speed train, stopping at two places of interest en-route.
+Transfer from Beijing to Xi’an on a high-speed train, on arrival in Xi'an you will visit two places of interest en-route.

 First you will visit the Old City Wall of the Ming Dynasty where you will see the towers and defensive fortifications, which protected Xi’an.
 Afterwards you will visit the Wild Goose Pagoda, which is an ancient 7th century Buddhist example of the iconic Chinese building.